anjalsaneen123/NLP-Project/README.md

-##Accuracy result counting a bigram in the training data:
+##Accuracy result counting bigram in the training data:

 Accuracy  1  :  0.96